Integralist/integralist.co.uk/content/page/resume.md

   **Impact**: Strengthened our relationship with Site Reliability, while also building confidence in a failover CDN.

 - **What**: Designed and implemented generic GitHub Pull Request template file.
-  **Why**: Consistency and standardization of how pull requests are structured.
-The final format was based loosely on an [old blog post](/posts/github-pull-request-formatting/) I wrote (back before GitHub offered their template feature).
+  **Why**: Consistency and standardization of how to structure pull requests.
+We based the final format was on an [old blog post](/posts/github-pull-request-formatting/) I wrote (back before GitHub offered their template feature).
-  **Impact**: Clearer problem/solution descriptions that enabled engineers not familiar with the services to understand the changes being proposed.
+  **Impact**: Clearer problem/solution descriptions that enabled engineers not familiar with the services to understand the changes proposed.

 - **What**: Implemented a smoke test scheduler service in Python.
   **Why**: Catch regressions with BuzzFeed's primary routing service.
   **Impact**: Helped engineers to identify integration problems where routing changes would have adverse unexpected effects.

-- **What**: Led development across a mostly US based team, and the rollout of a new critical routing service.
+- **What**: Led development across a global team (primarily US based), and the rollout of a new critical routing service.
-  **Why**: The routing behaviours for BuzzFeed were locked down to those blessed few who understood the CDN and VCL.
+  **Why**: The routing behaviours for BuzzFeed was accessible to a set of engineers who understood the CDN and VCL.
   **Impact**: Enabled the entire engineering department to make routing changes based on complex sets of dynamic input and requirements via a simple config driven workflow.

 - **What**: Porting of Perl services over to Python [BFF](http://samnewman.io/patterns/architectural/bff/) services.